Skip Navigation LinksCalBRACE

 Explore the Toolkit here >>

-The CDC has developed a five-step BRACE framework that enables health jurisdictions to incorporate the best available climate projections and epidemiology analysis into a traditional preparedness planning process.
+The CDC developed a five-step BRACE framework that enables health departments to incorporate the best available climate projections and epidemiology analysis into a traditional preparedness planning process.
 This approach supports the development and implementation of a unified climate and health adaptation strategy for a jurisdiction, while allowing flexibility for local and regional conditions and needs.
-The steps should be addressed in a sequence that best aligns with local priorities, opportunities and resources, and are not necessarily linear.
+The steps should be addressed in a sequence that best aligns with local priorities, opportunities, and resources, and are not necessarily linear.

 Five-Step BRACE Framework